entando/entando-docs/vuepress/docs/next/docs/reference/databases.md

 The parameter provided to the environment variable `DB_MIGRATION_STRATEGY` determines how required updates are applied to components of an existing database.
 Three database migration modes are supported and govern upgrade behavior:

-- `auto` (default setting): The application will start and the database will update.
-Changes will be applied to each component introduced in Entando 7.0 and beyond.
+- `auto` (default setting): The application starts and databases are updated.
+Changes are applied to each component introduced in Entando versions 7.0 and later.
-- `disabled`: Database changes will be detected but not implemented.
-The application will not start and indicate which components require updates.
+- `disabled`: The application does not start.
+Database changes are detected but not implemented.
+The application indicates which components require updates.
-- `generate_sql`: The application will not start, but will generate all SQL scripts necessary to manually upgrade the database.
+- `generate_sql`: The application does not start but generates the SQL scripts to upgrade databases manually.